DelphiWorlds/Playground/Demos/Location/ReadMe.md

     </receiver>
 ```

+### Libraries

+If creating your own project, you will need to add the [`dw-fusedlocation-2.0.0.jar`](https://github.com/DelphiWorlds/Playground/blob/master/Lib/dw-fusedlocation-2.0.0.jar) and [`dw-kastri-base-2.0.0.jar`](https://github.com/DelphiWorlds/Playground/blob/master/Lib/dw-kastri-base-2.0.0.jar) files to the Libraries node under the Android platform in Project Manager

 ### Permissions

 In the project options, ensure that the application has the `Receive Boot Completed` and `Access Background Location` permissions checked.